 The Coastal Walk, 30km one way

-Leave your car at the Cape Schanck car park and head a couple of hundred metres back up Cape Schanck Road to the trailhead.
+Leave your car at the Cape Schanck car park and head a couple hundred metres back up Cape Schanck Road to the trailhead.
 The route follows mysterious sandy trails through tunnels of thick coastal ti-tree, offering frequent ocean views until it exits onto Gunnamatta Beach.
-Pass surfers carving up the waves along the beach until Rye Ocean Beach where you access a series of trails – including dramatic cliff-top, secreted singletrack through thick scrub and short beach sections – finishing at the London Bridge car park.
+Pass surfers carving up the waves along the beach until Rye Ocean Beach where you access a series of trails – including dramatic cliff-top singletrack through thick scrub and short beach sections – finishing at the London Bridge car park.

 Alternatively, finish the whole Mornington Peninsula Walk by walking those last two kilometres to the start at the Point Nepean National Park entrance.